International Fight League: History

-The IFL was founded January 7, 2006, by real- estate developer Kurt Otto and Wizard magazine founder Gareb Shamus, two well-financed devotees of mixed martial arts who were inspired by the Mark Kerr documentary The Smashing Machine.
-With the IFL, they intended to create a system not only to showcase mixed martial arts action but to also provide a business plan that would allow fighters a greater share of profits.
-In a marked contrast with the rest of the industry, instead of paying fighters only purses after fights, the IFL paid a salary and health benefits to train and fight.
+The IFL was founded on January 7, 2006, by real estate developer Kurt Otto and Wizard magazine founder Gareb Shamus, two well-financed devotees of mixed martial arts who were inspired by the Mark Kerr documentary The Smashing Machine.
+With the IFL, they intended to create a system not only to showcase mixed martial arts action but also provide a business plan that would allow fighters a greater share of profits.
+In marked contrast to the rest of the industry, instead of paying fighters only purses after fights, the IFL paid them a salary and health benefits while they trained and fought.
 The team concept was intended to be conducive for television, where episodes could be regularly produced.

-It had been widely speculated that the IFL, with the deep pockets of its founders, television deal and innovative business plan, would become a major circuit for MMA in North America, directly competing with the Ultimate Fighting Championship.
+It had been widely speculated that the IFL, with the deep pockets of its founders, a television deal and an innovative business plan, would become a major circuit for MMA in North America, directly competing with the Ultimate Fighting Championship.
 The UFC and IFL had a hostile relationship, as the UFC accused the IFL of and sued them for illegally using proprietary information obtained by hiring executives from the UFC organization.
 The IFL shot back with their own suit claiming the UFC was threatening potential partners not to work with the IFL, including Fox Sports Net (a deal with Fox Sports was later signed before resolution of the suit).
 The tension between the IFL and the UFC worsened with accusations that the IFL has attempted to buy out several top UFC fighters.

 The inaugural event was held on April 29, 2006, at the Trump Taj Mahal in Atlantic City, New Jersey, featuring the Quad City Silverbacks vs the Los Angeles Anacondas and the Seattle Tiger Sharks vs the New York Pitbulls, with a superfight between Jens Pulver and Cole Escovedo.

 On August 31, 2006, publicly traded (OTCBB) company, Paligent Inc., principally held by New Jersey developer and real estate industrialist Richard J. Kurtz, authorized a merger agreement that coincided with its acquisition of the IFL.
 The IFL became the parent entity as Paligent agreed to change its name to International Fight League, Inc. Subsequently, on November 29, 2006, the IFL became a publicly traded company, under the symbol IFLI.
 Their market capitalization As of 2006 was around $150 million.

 In September 2007, Kurtz sold his interest in the IFL.